hashkrish/se2001-notes/question_papers/23t1/endterm/set_2.md

 ...
 ```

-(a) The file name with the maximum number of lines among the files that are passed as arguments is printed
+(a) The file name that has the maximum number of lines among the files that  are passed as arguments is printed
 (b) The file name that has the minimum number of lines among the files that are passed as arguments is printed
 (c) The file name that is passed as the first file argument is printed
 (d) The file name that is passed as the last file argument is printed

 ### Answer
-(a)
+(d)

 ---